 thyroid function, TSH

-Women who are obese, and also many slim women with PCOS, will have insulin resistance and elevated serum concentrations of insulin (usually < 30 mU/L fasting).
-We suggest that a 75 gram oral glucose tolerance test (GTT) be performed in women with PCOS and a BMI > 30 kg/m2, with an assessment of the fasting and two hour glucose concentration.
+Women who are obese, and also many slim women with PCOS, may have impaired glucose tolerance (IGT) due to insulin resistance and elevated serum concentrations of insulin.
+A 75 gram oral glucose tolerance test (GTT) may be performed in women with PCOS and a BMI > 30 kg/m2, with an assessment of the fasting and two hour glucose concentration.
 It has been suggested that South Asian women should have an assessment of glucose tolerance if their BMI is greater than 25 kg/m2 because of the greater risk of insulin resistance at a lower BMI than seen in the Caucasian population.